aws-samples/aws-rosettafold/README.md

 ## Licensing
 This library is licensed under the MIT-0 License.
 See the LICENSE file for more information.

 The University of Washington has made the code and data in the [RoseTTAFold public repository](https://github.com/RosettaCommons) available under an [MIT license](https://github.com/RosettaCommons/RoseTTAFold/blob/main/LICENSE).
-However, the model weights used for prediction are only available for internal, non-profit, non-commercial research use only.
+However, the model weights used for prediction are only available for internal, non-profit, non-commercial research use.
 Fore information, please see the [full license agreement](https://files.ipd.uw.edu/pub/RoseTTAFold/Rosetta-DL_LICENSE.txt) and contact the University of Washington for details.

 ## Security